byu-oit/handel/docs/supported-services/ecs.rst

      - No
      -
      - If your task needs routing from a load balancer, this section can be used to configure the load balancer's options.
+   * - logging
+     - string
+     - No
+     - "enabled"
+     - Turns CloudWatch logging on or off.
+Must be either "enabled" or "disabled".
+See :ref:`ecs-logging` for more.
+   * - log_retention_in_days
+     - number
+     - No
+     - 0
+     - Configures the log retention duration for CloudWatch logs.
+If set to `0`, logs are kept indefinitely.
    * - tags
      - :ref:`ecs-tags`
      - No